 We rely on the data: We start with the data collection.
-We do independent research, analyze the risks and access the political, social-cultural and technological contexts.
-We identify possible concerns to be addressed based on principles of thinking ahead, thinking again and thinking across.
+We do independent research, analyze the risks and political social-cultural technological contexts.
+We identify possible concerns to address based on principles of thinking ahead, thinking again and thinking across .

 Fairly assessing and making public policies transparent and understandable for the wide public; public communication of their results; civic and professional involvement in public debates.